mubranch/ArchiveOrgSite/README.md

 ## Support and Feedback:

 We value your experience with ArchiveOrg.
 If you encounter any issues, have suggestions, or simply want to share your thoughts.
 Reach out by [Submitting an issue](https://github.com/mubranch/ArchiveOrgSite/issues/new)), and I'll be happy to assist you.

+## Privacy Policy

+ArchiveOrg respects your privacy and is committed to protecting any personal information you may provide while using our mobile application.
+This Privacy Policy outlines the types of information we do not collect, ensuring a secure and private experience for all our users.

+Information We Do Not Collect:

+### **Personal Information**:
+We do not collect any personal information such as your name, address, phone number, or email address.

+### **Device Information**:
+We do not collect any information about the device you use to access our app, including device type, operating system, or unique device identifiers.

+### **Location Data**:
+We do not collect any location data from your device.

+### **Usage Information**:
+We do not collect any information about how you use our app, including the features you use or the content you access.

+### **Data Storage**:
+We do not store any data related to your app usage on our servers.
+All data generated and saved within the app stays on your device.

+### **Third-Party Services**:
+ArchiveOrg does not use any third-party services to collect or track your data.
+We do not integrate with any social media platforms, analytics services, or advertising networks.